maxdml/dbos-kubernetes/README.md

 ### Configure a KEDA scaled object

-Now we will instruct KEDA to scale our application's pods based on a queue utilization metric exposed by the application itself.
-The KEDA ScaledObject manifest is generated from templates and will automatically use your configured namespace and app name.
+Now let's instruct KEDA to scale our application's pods based on a queue utilization metric exposed by the application itself.

 ```yaml
 apiVersion: keda.sh/v1alpha1